University Teaching and Learning Program (UTLP)

 The TLTC, in collaboration with the Graduate School, provides professional development for graduate students and postdoctoral fellows in the area of teaching and learning in higher education.
 Many graduate students and postdocs will pursue teaching positions as part of their future careers, yet many do not receive formal training in teaching and some do not have direct teaching opportunities.

 The UTLP provides formal training in teaching in higher education to suit the needs of participants at three levels: Associate, Practitioner, and Scholar.
-As a member of the CIRTL Network (www.cirtl.net), UTLP training is coordinated with the CIRTL learning outcomes, as described here: https://www.cirtl.net/about/learning_outcomes.
+As a member of the CIRTL Network, UTLP training is coordinated with the CIRTL learning outcomes.
+For more information about how the Graduate School supports CIRTL, explore their new CIRTL at UMD website.

 The Philosophy of UTLP